Visiting Wairuna safely

 Wairuna camping area is closed throughout the wet season from 1 December to 31 March inclusive—roads into and on the park become impassable for extended periods and are closed to public access.
 These dates may vary depending on weather and road conditions.
 Roads may also be closed after heavy rain.
 Observe road closures and restrictions, as penalties can apply.
 Check park alerts and with the Tablelands Regional Council or Queensland Traffic for local road conditions.
 The Bureau of Meteorology provides updated weather reports.

 By road, Wairuna camping area is 120km south-east of Mount Garnet—the two hour drive passes through several cattle stations.
 From Mount Garnet, travel 4km west along the Kennedy Highway and turn left onto Gunnawarra Road.
 About 55km along Gunnawarra Road turn right onto Wairuna Road and travel 42km to the Princess Hills Road turn-off.
 Continue on Wairuna Road past the Princess Hills turn-off for another 11km and turn left onto Emu Vale Road.
 Travel 8km along Emu Vale Road until you arrive at the camping information shelter.
-Site one is about 500m from the information shelter.
-Continue to the left (east) another 300m to Site two and a further 300m to Site three.
+Camp site 1 is about 500m from the information shelter.
+Continue to the left (east) another 300m to camp site 2 and a further 300m to camp site 3.
 Access should only be attempted in dry conditions and 4WD vehicles are recommended.
-Access roads are suitable for camper trailers.
+Access roads are suitable for off-road camper trailers.

 There are no wheelchair-accessible facilities at Wairuna.